 After paying to set up the trust and conveying assets to the trustee, the trustmaker will incur annual administration fees.
 Trustee companies charge annual fees in the range of $1,000 to $5,000 per year plus hourly rates for extra services.

 Offshore asset protection is not for everyone.
 For most people living in Florida, a domestic asset protection plan will be as effective for much less money.
 But for some people facing difficult creditor problems, the offshore trust is the best option to protect a significant amount of assets.

 Offshore Trusts and Bankruptcy

-A U.S. bankruptcy judge may compel the bankruptcy debtor to do whatever is required to turn over to the bankruptcy trustee all of the debtor’s assets throughout the world, including the debtor’s beneficial interest in an offshore trust.
-Bankruptcy debtors who have refused such orders have been held in contempt and have been incarcerated.
+A U.S. bankruptcy judge may compel the bankruptcy debtor to do whatever is required to turn over to the bankruptcy trustee all the debtor’s assets throughout the world, including the debtor’s beneficial interest in an offshore trust.
+Bankruptcy debtors who have refused such orders have been held in contempt and incarcerated.

 Key Points About Offshore Trusts

 There are ten important considerations regarding offshore asset protection trusts:

 1. Offshore trusts are designed to place the trust assets and trust parties beyond the jurisdiction of U.S. courts enforcing a domestic civil judgment.

 2. Offshore trusts are less effective in personal bankruptcy because bankruptcy courts have jurisdiction over a debtor’s assets wherever they are located worldwide.